WayScience/CytoSnake/tests/functional/README-functional.md

 - **positive test**: indicates a successful execution with the provided input parameters.
 - **negative test**: indicates that an error is supposed to be expected in the test.
-- **rational**: reason behind this test, what is trying to emulate?
+- **rational**: reason behind this test, what is it trying to emulate?
 - **inputs**: provide input documentation (e.g. explaining the dataset used).

 Doing so will enable other developers in the `CytoSnake` community to fully comprehend the implemented functional tests.